What Is Resource Planning?

 Resource Plan Key Terms

-To better understand how to manage your resources in projects, we should first break down different key terms that are often associated with resource management.
+To better understand how to manage your resources in projects, we should first break down different key terms often associated with resource management.

 Remember, resources are more than just your team—they’re also your equipment, assets and office space.
 They’re everything, in fact, that has a cost required to complete the project.